DEFINING A HEALTHY DIET: PART 4 - PROTEIN HEAVY DIETS

-The Dukan Diet was developed by Pierre Dunkan, a self-proclaimed nutritionist and former doctor.
+The Dukan Diet was developed by Pierre Dukan, a self-proclaimed nutritionist and former doctor.
 It is exceedingly high in protein with very minimal carb, fat, fiber and micronutrient intake.
-Dunkan designed the diet as a rapid weight loss strategy, founded on the observations that high protein consumption reduces body weight.
+Dukan designed the diet as a rapid weight loss strategy, founded on the observations that high protein consumption reduces body weight.

 This diet plan became very popular in France, however was soon revealed to be highly prone to promoting a number of health problems.
 Those who currently follow this diet plan are likely to be motivated by weight loss and uninformed about optimal nutrition.
 While the diet does seem to reduce weight, it is regarded as one of the most dangerous commercial diet plans to follow.